Berkeley-MDes/tdf-fa24-Nora-DancingGoose-NextLevel/README.md

 ## Manipulate parameters and bake some intermediate states

 Upon opening the file, I firstly tried to toggle some buttons to see if there is any change to the model. \
 With the display phone button turned off, the phone model disappeared.
-From this button, I understood the meaning of the **"Filter"**. \
+From this button, I understood the meaning of  **"Filter"**. \
 <img width="400" alt="Youtube screenshot" src="assets/wk2_1.png">

 Then I baked some intermediate state models to get some visualizations about what going on in these steps.\